 Stomach pain that occurs after eating can have many causes, ranging from digestive issues to consuming specific food.
-The various causes also means that there is a range of treatments that can help you feel better and certain actions you should take to prevent future stomachaches.
+The various causes also mean that there is a range of treatments that can help you feel better and certain actions you should take to prevent future stomachaches.

 Causes of Stomach Pain After Eating

 Food poisoning occurs when you ingest spoiled, contaminated, or toxic food.
 One of the most common symptoms of food poisoning is stomach pain, but you may also experience diarrhea, vomiting, fever, and lack of energy as the body attempts to expel the hazardous food from the body.

 If food poisoning is the cause of your stomach pain, symptoms typically appear a few hours after eating, although in some cases, it may take days or weeks until they surface.
 In addition, food poisoning will typically last only a few days.

 Bloating results from gas that becomes trapped in the digestive system, which can be quite painful and uncomfortable.
 Some people may experience a stomach that is uncomfortably stretched, while others may feel sharp pains.

 Some things that commonly cause bloating include: